A nine-year-old did the polka with Snuffleupagus on Sesame Street.

 Tim doesn't pick political sides.
 This infuriates people on all political sides.

-"The comedian's take to him isn't the right take — it's not always a compassionate take, it's the funny take." — Just B with Bethenny Frankel podcast, October 2024
+"The comedian's take to him isn't the right take.
+It's not always a compassionate take, it's the funny take."
+Just B with Bethenny Frankel podcast, October 2024

 He sees absurdity everywhere because he's not committed to any team's narrative.
-His allegiance is to what's funny, not what's ideologically convenient.
-That's not a moderate position.
-It means both sides are always disappointed.
+His only allegiance is to what's funny, not what's ideologically convenient.
+The moment someone tries to claim him, he says something that makes them regret it.

 The Price of Unfiltered

-Tim's comedy occupies the ambiguity between satire and sincerity.
-He commits to terrible positions so fully that the positions collapse under their own absurdity.
-Whether that constitutes critique or complicity depends on whether you believe satire requires clear moral framing.
+He's also worn Hasidic costume pieces while mocking Bari Weiss.
+His comedy occupies the ambiguity between satire and sincerity.
+He commits to terrible positions so fully that they collapse under their own absurdity.
+Whether that's critique or complicity depends on whether you believe satire requires clear moral framing.

 "As far as canceling me, there's nothing to cancel, because I just entertain my fans.
-I'm not forcing myself down your throat." — Damian Reilly interview
+I'm not forcing myself down your throat."
+Damian Reilly interview

 What does bother him is the politicization of comedy itself: